More than 70 species of

 The epidemiology of human microsporidia infections is not completely understood.
 Two species, Enterocytozoon bieneusi and Encephalitozoon intestinalis, are associated with gastrointestinal disease in humans and it is believed that human to human as well as animal to human infections occur.
 However, the importance of zoonotic infections has not been fully characterised.
 G. duodenalis cysts, microsporidia and Cryptosporidium oocysts have been detected in various ground water resources.

-Q. Is curcumin helpful in protozoa infection treatment?
+Q. Is curcumin helpful in protozoa infection treatment, an alternative therapy?

 A. I have not seen any studies with curcumin and protozoa infection treatment.